-COLUMBIA ECONOMIC DEVELOPMENT CORPORATION NOTICE OF PUBLIC MEETING
+COLUMBIA ECONOMIC DEVELOPMENT CORPORATION NOTICE OF MEETING

-Please take notice that there will be a meeting of the Columbia Economic Development Corporation Board held on March 30, 2021 at 8:30am, to consider all matters presented to the Board for consideration.
+Please take notice that there will be a meeting of the Columbia Economic Development Corporation Audit and Finance Committee held on March 24, 2021 at 8:30am, for the purpose of discussing any matters that may be presented to the Committee for consideration.
 Due to public health and safety concerns related to COVID-19, the meeting will not take place in-person.
-In accordance with the Governor's Executive Order 202.1, the meeting will be held via Zoom.
-Join Zoom Meeting: https://zoom.us/j/99231514050?pwd=RIVwTi9oQlhxYTlMd0hHc1FoWXVSdz09
+In accordance with the Governor's Executive Order 202.1, meeting will be held via Zoom https://zoom.us/j/91662903522?pwd=YUxwamlsN2Nkbk5lOEFUTm9BWmdVZz09